Quintic algebras over Dedekind domains and their sextic resolvents: Examples

 \section{Examples}

 \begin{examp} The most fundamental example of a sextic resolvent is as follows.
 Let $Q = R^{\oplus 5}$, with basis $e_1,e_2,\ldots, e_5$, and let $M = R^5$ with basis $f_1,\ldots, f_5$.
 Then the map

-(indices mod $5$), supplemented by the natural orientation $\theta(\ftop) = \etop^3$, is verified to be a resolvent for $Q$ (indeed the unique one, as $Q$ is maximal).
-The automorphism group $S_5$ of $Q$ acts on $M$ by the $5$-dimensional irreducible representation obtained (in characteristic not $2$) by restricting to the image of the exceptional embedding $S_5 \hookrightarrow S_6$ the standard representation of $S_6$, permuting the six vectors
+(indices mod $5$), supplemented by the orientation $\theta(\ftop) = \etop^3$ induced by these bases, is verified to be a resolvent for $Q$ (indeed the unique one, as $Q$ is maximal).
+The automorphism group $S_5$ of $Q$ acts on $M$ by the $5$-dimensional irreducible representation obtained (in characteristic not $2$) by restricting to the image of the exceptional embedding $\iota_{5,6}$ the standard representation of $S_6$, permuting the six vectors